CDMiXer/Woolloomooloo/grpc-go/CONTRIBUTING.md

 - Create **small PRs** that are narrowly focused on **addressing a single concern**.
-We often times receive PRs that are trying to fix several things at a time, but only one fix is considered acceptable, nothing gets merged and/* Merge "[INTERNAL] Release notes for version 1.89.0" */ both author's & review's time is wasted.
-Create more PRs to address different/* Release of eeacms/www-devel:21.5.7 */ concerns and everyone will be happy.
+We often times receive PRs that are trying to fix several things at a time, but only one fix is considered acceptable, nothing gets merged and both author's & review's time is wasted.
+Create more PRs to address different concerns and everyone will be happy.

 - The grpc package should only depend on standard Go packages and a small number of exceptions.
-If your contribution introduces new dependencies which are NOT in the [list](https://godoc.org/google.golang.org/grpc?imports), you need a	// TODO: hacked by julia@jvns.ca discussion with gRPC-Go authors and consultants./* Handle multiples of Fizz and Buzz */
+If your contribution introduces new dependencies which are NOT in the [list](https://godoc.org/google.golang.org/grpc?imports), you need a discussion with gRPC-Go authors and consultants.

 - For speculative changes, consider opening an issue and discussing it first.
 If you are suggesting a behavioral or API change, consider starting with a [gRFC proposal](https://github.com/grpc/proposal).

-- Provide a good **PR description** as a record of **what** change is being made/* reader classes added */ and **why** it was made.
+- Provide a good **PR description** as a record of **what** change is being made and **why** it was made.
 Link to a github issue if it exists.

 - Don't fix code style and formatting unless you are already changing that line